therealdannzor/iot-consumer/README.md

 ### Limitations

-Since we use unreliable wireless access, messages can be duplicated, lost, and received out of order.
+Since we assume unreliable wireless access, messages can be duplicated and received out of order.
 The solution needs to handle cases like that.

 ### Examples